 Storage & Reheating

-Store leftover Al Pastor Little Smokies in the refrigerator for up to 5 days.
+Store leftover Little Smokies in the refrigerator for up to 5 days.
 Reheat on the stovetop over medium-low heating, covered and stirring occasionally until heated through.
 Reheat in the slow cooker over High until heated through.

 Achiote powder is made from ground annatto seeds.
 It has a mildly nutty, earthy, and slightly sweet peppery flavor.
 According to Wikipedia, “annatto has been traditionally used as both a coloring and flavoring agent in various cuisines from Latin America, the Caribbean, and the Philippines.”
 It’s what gives meat that lovely red hue in traditional Al Pastor recipes.

 If you are having a hard time finding achiote powder or don’t want to purchase it for this recipe, you can use paprika instead.
-Paprika is mild, earthy, and slightly smoky, and is really the closest substitute to achiote powder even though it’s milder in flavor. , and a bright red-orange color.
+Paprika is mild, earthy, and slightly smoky, and is really the closest substitute to achiote powder even though it’s milder in flavor and has a bright red-orange color.
 Although it is made from peppers, it typically isn’t spicy.
 You can substitute paprika for achiote powder in a 1:1 ratio in this Al Pastor Little Smokie recipe.

 You bet!
 Little smokies come pre-cooked.
 Just heat and eat!